Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

     )[0]
 ```

-If agents have already received some letters, the likeliness of receiveing more letters grows.
+If agents have already received some letters, the likeliness of receiving more letters grows.
 In this way, we can allow agents to become, in a sense, more "famous".
-This could be one simple possible mechanism to model why well known people like Christiaan Huygens seem to have gotten much more letters than others.
+This could be one simple possible mechanism to model why well-known people like Christiaan Huygens seem to have received much more letters than others.

-We also make it less likely for every agent to move in every step.
+We also make it less likely for every agent to move in every step, as people don't constantly relocate.
 For this, we introduce another weighted random choice, this time with fixed weight.
 Now agents will only move with a chance of 20%, whenever they draw a one.

 ```python
 if self.random.choices([0,1], weights=[0.8, 0.2], k=1)[0] == 1: